TusharChugh/FlicButton-Samsung-Artik-Cloud-Intergration/README.md

-#Integration of flic button with Samsung Artic Cloud
+#Integration of flic button with Samsung Artik Cloud

+Flic is listed as one of the most wanted devices to be integrated with Artik cloud platform.
+So, I went ahead to integrate it. (https://artik.cloud/challenge/most-wanted-devices)

 Steps to use the repo: